You can sink a lot of money into furniture. If you dont buy carefully,

-Our Ratings Tables also shows customer survey ratings on reliability
+Our Ratings Tables also show customer survey ratings on reliability

 (standing behind products, doing what was promised, etc.) and promptness

-of servicetwo aspects of quality that could relate to serious inconvenience
+of servicetwo aspects of quality possibly related to serious inconvenience

 or other problems.
-Some of the stores were rated either adequate or superior
+Some stores were rated either adequate or superior

 for reliability by 80 percent or more of their surveyed customers, but